Posts about marketing

 Online Data Backup and Corporate Blogging

-This is a good example of a sensible corporate blog post, Online Data Backup.
+This is a good example of a sensible corporate blog post, Online Data Backup [the broken link has been removed, breaking links is not a good practice for any website].
 Their blog is fairly staid and impersonal (which is not normal for blogs) but as corporations take up blogging many such blogs are coming into being. blogs began as very personal communication vehicles, but that trait is not required (though completely impersonal blogs do not really seem like blogs at all).
 The balance between boring, pushy marketing and providing useful information while mentioning your services is a bit tricky and something different people have varying tolerances for.

 According to the National Archives & Records Administration in Washington, D.C., 93% of companies that lost their data center for 10 days or more due to a disaster filed for bankruptcy within one year of the disaster.
 Of those companies, 50% filed for bankruptcy immediately.
 A Price Waterhouse Coopers survey calculated that a single incident of data loss costs businesses an average of $10,000.